-Guaranteed car finance is a highly contentious subject, it is widely promoted by car dealers and online brokers, yet massively frowned upon by regulators.
-After all, it's almost impossible to comprehend how any legitimate lender could actually follow through on such a guarantee.
+‘Guaranteed’ car finance is a highly contentious subject.
+Although still widely promoted, it's impossible to understand how any legitimate lender could deliver such a ‘guarantee’.

-These decisions are based around a complex set of criteria, something that's often referred to as a scorecard.
-After all, lenders want to be sure that the people they lend their money to are able to repay it, something their business model relies upon.
-Ultimately, this means there's absolutely zero chance of everyone being guaranteed car finance by default.
+These decisions are based around what’s often referred to as a scorecard.
+Lenders want to make sure the people they lend money to will be able to repay it.
+This ultimately means there's zero chance of anyone being guaranteed car finance by default.

-Subject to the 2010 consumer credit (advertisements) act, making false or misleading claims in relation to consumer credit, regardless of intent, is an offense.
-Not only that, but the act specifically states that advertisements must not contain the expression 'loan guaranteed' or any similar expression unless there are no conditions as to the credit worthiness of the borrower.
-Any dealer or broker promoting guaranteed car finance is therefore likely to be in breach of all three principles.
+This act states advertisements must not contain the expression 'loan guaranteed', unless there are no conditions to the credit worthiness of the borrower.
+Any dealer or broker promoting ‘guaranteed’ car finance is likely to be in breach of this.

-Given the FCA's focus on Treating Customers Fairly (TCF) the promotion of guaranteed car finance shouldn't be happening.
-However, taking into account the vast array of companies that fall within the FCA's reach, some 60,000 to be precise, and the mammoth task that policing them all must be, it's conceivable that some will slip through the net.
-It's something that can be evidenced by simply browsing dealer and broker websites.
+Given the FCA's focus on Treating Customers Fairly (TCF), the promotion of guaranteed car finance shouldn't be happening.
+However, considering that around 60,000 companies fall within the FCA's jurisdiction, policing them all must be a mammoth task and it's conceivable that some will slip through the net.
+Proof of this can be found by simply browsing dealer and broker websites.